In Partnership with COSLA

-Six months on from the Scottish local elections, we are delighted to be delivering this event in partnership with COSLA.
-By attending you will learn everything you need to know about:
+Six months on from the Scottish local elections, we are delighted to have delivered this event in partnership with COSLA.
+By watching on demand you will learn everything you need to know about:

 - What the 2022 election results mean for Scotland’s political landscape

 - What the role of local government is